aarnphm/morph/docs/content/SRS/SRS.md

 > - Goals: To integrate creativity into his writing to make complex concepts accessible and engaging.
 > - Technology Proficiency: Advanced, highly skilled in technical design software and documentation tools.
 >
-> ==Narrative==: Michael utilizes `tinymorph` to finish his current writing piece on social anxiety.
+> ==Narrative==: Michael utilizes `morph` to finish his current writing piece on social anxiety.
 He utilizes suggestion feature to curate and search potential arugments points that have similar tone to Dr. Ana Lembke.
 He then uses this to improve his current writing, in which it helps him to become a better writer.

 > [!note] Persona 3
 >